FAQs

 One hour of airing is sufficient for covers that have had little contact.

-Yes, you'll need to give your covers a lanolin bath after washing with sope.
+Yes, you'll need to give your covers a lanolin bath after washing with soap.
 Our covers require a small amount of lanolin (just half a teaspoon for up to 4 covers) and don't require hours of soaking in the bath.
 Simply dip them in, then remove and gently squeeze out any excess water.
 Linedry.
 Finish :)

 Click here to read our full care instructions.